 In 730 BCE, the Nubians again invaded northern Egypt, and the Nubian king, Piankhi, moved his capital to Memphis and started Egypt's 25th dynasty.
-An Egyptianization of Nubian culture had begun, including the use of Egyptian writing.
+In Nubia, an Egyptianization of culture began, including the use of Egyptian writing – more of the world's cultural diffusions.
 Egyptian became the official language of Nubian government, and gods among the Nubians acquired Egyptian names.

-The region of Meroe had advantages for the Nubians: they had the Nile and Atbara rivers as barriers against the Egyptians; Meroe had an abundance of iron ore; and it had the hardwood from which charcoal could be made for smelting iron.
-The Nubians made iron weapons and iron tipped spears and arrows for hunting.
-They made iron axes, which helped them cut timber and clear land for farming, and they made iron hoes for tilling the soil.
+The region of Meroe had advantages for the Nubians.
+It had the Nile and Atbara rivers that provided barriers against the Egyptians.
+Also it had an abundance of iron ore, and it had the hardwood from which charcoal could be made for smelting iron.
+The Nubians made iron weapons and iron-tipped spears and arrows for hunting.
+They made iron axes, which helped them cut timber and clear land for farming, and they made iron hoe for tilling the soil.

 Unlike the desert region to the north, around Meroe there were summer rains, which allowed the Nubians to extend their farming away from the rivers.
-They grew sorghum and millet, and away from the rivers they were able to graze cattle on wild grasses.
-Presumably, the increase in food production brought an increase in population, which probably helped them in conquering their neighbors.
+They grew sorghum and millet, and they were able to graze cattle on wild grasses.
+Perhaps the increase in food production brought an increase in population, which probably helped them in conquering their neighbors.
 And, drawing from their expanded territory, a few Nubians grew rich trading in ivory, ebony, animal skins, ostrich feathers, perhaps gold, and slaves.

 Meroe was in a good position for trade: trade passing north to Egypt stopped at Meroe, Meroe had a route to and from the Red Sea, and, on the Red Sea, trade was increasing to and from India and East Asia.
 Meroe became a center of iron smelting and manufacturing, and in the centuries to come it sent its iron products far and wide, including to India.
 And some people in India began migrating to port cities on Africa's eastern coast.

 By 500 BCE, a civilization where Nigeria is today was in full bloom.
 It smelted and forged iron for tools, and it is known for its terracotta sculpture.
-Iron there improved hunting and forest farming, which may have helped to build population pressures of the Bantu speaking people there.
-Bantu people began migrating from this area eastward through savanna and forests.
+Iron there improved hunting and forest farming, which may have helped to build population pressures on the Bantu-speaking people in the area, and Bantu people began migrating eastward through savanna and forests.

 Hunters and traders from southern Arabia had crossed the Red Sea and established settlements on the coast near the Ethiopian highlands, and by 500 BCE they had mixed and intermarried with the people who had been there before them.
 Their languages mixed, producing a language called Ge'ez.
-Ge'ez speakers were settled at the port town of Massawa, through which they engaged in trade across the Indian Ocean.
-And Ge'ez speaking traders and farmers were forming a new state, Aksum (Axum), which was taking trade away from the state of Meroe.
+Ge'ez speakers were settled at the port town of Massawa and engaged in trade that passed across the Indian Ocean.
+Ge'ez speaking traders and farmers were forming a new state, Aksum (Axum), which was taking trade away from the state of Meroe.

 Meroe's wealth rested on its iron industry, its agriculture and its trade.
 But its kings wanted more territory northward along the Nile, and they expanded to the Nile's first cataract.
 In 23 BCE, Meroe's army raided farther north, and the Romans, who then ruled Egypt, retaliated and pushed them back as far as Napata, destroying along the way and capturing several thousand Meroeans, whom they sold as slaves.
-The Meroean nation continued to thrive, and it acted as a middleman for Roman trade through the Red Sea and into the Indian Ocean, but between CE 200 and 300, Meroe's trade and iron industry declined.
-The charcoal needed to make iron consumed trees that had been cut down faster than growth.
-Some scholars believe that topsoil had eroded, that lands had lost fertility and that agriculture had declined because of over-exploitation.
-Also, with the economic decline of the Roman Empire had come less demand for goods from Meroe, and much of what trade there was with the Roman Empire was acquired by Aksum.
+The Meroean nation continued to thrive, and it acted as a middleman for Roman trade through the Red Sea and into the Indian Ocean.

 By CE 300, Aksum had expanded into Yemen.
 As for the nation of Meroe, between CE 300 and 350 it stopped giving it kings royal burials, and the city of Meroe was abandoned.
 A pastoral people called Noba moved into the abandoned city.
 Meanwhile, Aksum's king, Ezana, worked at protecting caravan trade from raiders.
 He overran the Beja people in the deserts north of Ethiopia, and he overran the Noba in Nubia.

 The Bantu mixed with local hunter-gatherers.
-And working with iron created a greater productivity in agriculture.
-More people cut into forests and settled down into villages.
-New, primarily agricultural communities of Bantu speaking people developed, with women working in the fields and the men hunting for meat.
+And working with iron they created a greater productivity in agriculture.
+More people were cutting into forests and settling into villages.
+New primarily agricultural communities of Bantu speaking people was developing, with women working in the fields and the men hunting for meat.
 And the Bantu speakers traded with neighboring hunter-gatherers, the Bantu giving iron tips for their weapons in exchange for killed game, medicinal plants or as payment for herding livestock.

 A History of Africa, by J.D.
 Fage, 1996 (prehistory to post-independence)